hydraulic piston pump troubleshooting

 Worn Adaptor

-2-The connector has not been tightened enough
+2.The coupling has not been tightened adequately.

 Damaged Plunger